-This is an example what a dedication of your book may look like from our own Student Success Strategist Pedro Mattos’s debut novel I Wish Everyone Was an Immigrant:
+This is an example what a dedication of your book may look like from our own Student Success Strategist Pedro Mattos’s debut book I Wish Everyone Was an Immigrant:

 If you’re looking to increase your credibility, get a book endorsement by someone who knows you and your story well, then a foreword is what you want.

 A foreword is an introduction to a book written by someone other than the author that lends credibility to the author’s status to write the book.

 Think of a foreword as a sort of endorsement of the book.
 The person who writes it is usually an author themselves, though they can also just be a person of authority in the same or similar field.

 Above is an example of a foreword from The Go-Giver by Bob Burg.

 Forewords typically come after the table of contents and before the introduction or first chapter of the book.

 Fiction is where prologues live.
 Oftentimes, stories may need additional context before the actual story begins in order for the reader to make sense of it and elements within the book itself.

 A prologue is a short chapter that usually takes place before the main story begins as a means of granting understanding to the reader.
 It’s also used to increase intrigue and captivate readers.